RakhithJK/Handbrake-wiki/Checksums.md

-This page is a mirror of the checksums for the available downloads from https://handbrake.fr/downloads.php
+This page is a mirror of the checksums for the available downloads from https://handbrake.fr/downloads.php These should always match our main website.
+If there is a discrepancy, please make us aware by raising an [Issue](https://github.com/HandBrake/HandBrake/issues)

 Please take note whether the checksum is SHA-1 or MD5.

+## Where to Download HandBrake

+The only official download site for HandBrake is our main website: https://handbrake.fr/downloads.php If you do download from a 3rd party site, please make sure you verify the hash is correct.

 ## Current Release